 Additionally, several Midwest metro areas are only a few hours away by car.
 Chicago is about 150 miles around Lake Michigan from Holland, and Detroit sits about 180 miles east.

-Therefore, visiting during Tulip Time in Holland can be a fun day trip from Grand Rapids, whether you are a local or visitor.
+Therefore, visiting during Tulip Time in Holland can be a fun day trip from Grand Rapids, whether you are a local or a visitor.
 It’s also perfect for weekend getaways from Chicago, Detroit, Indianapolis, and Milwaukee.

 You could also visit Holland for Tulip Time on a trip through West Michigan.
-Other destinations to consider for a springtime road trip in West Michigan include St. Joseph, Saugatuck, Grand Rapids, Muskegon, and Ludington.
+Other destinations for a springtime road trip in West Michigan include St. Joseph, Saugatuck, Grand Rapids, Muskegon, and Ludington.

 Holland’s Dutch Roots